zer0divider/vim/README.md

 * `:IHT` new tab and switches
 * `:IHN` cycles through matches

+## vimrc specific hotkeys
+* TAB to open explorer in new tab
+* Shift-TAB to open explorer in split view

 ## Other stuff:
 * `:set number` to show line numbers
 * when currently entering command (`:...`) `CTRL-r CTRL-w` copy current word under cursor into command line